Projects per year

 Research Interests

+I have published poetry and literary criticism and made arts features for radio.
 I am the author of The Sun is Open (Penned in the Margins, 2021), Northern Irish Poetry and Theology (Palgrave, 2014), and two pamphlets of poetry: Fothermather (Ink Sweat & Tears, 2019) and Fourteen (Green Bottle Press, 2018).
-My writing interests include the living and the dead, violence, creatureliness, queerness, and the possibilities and politics of language and form.
+My writing interests include childhood, The Troubles and its aftermath, parenthood, play, queerness, religion, the dead and the possibilities (and politics) of language and form.
+I am a member of the Seamus Heaney Centre and a fellow of the Senator George J. Mitchell Institute for Global Peace, Security and Justice.

 The Sun is Open sifts through a boxed archive of public and private materials related to the life and death of my father, who was murdered by the IRA outside our Belfast home in 1984.
 Moving between child and adult voices, past and present, it attempts to decode the fragments left behind and, with them, piece together a history and a life.

-The Sun is Open won the The John Pollard Foundation International Poetry Award and The Christopher Ewart-Biggs Memorial Prize.
+The Sun is Open won the The John Pollard Foundation International Poetry Award and The Christopher Ewart-Biggs Memorial Prize and was shortlisted for the Michael Murphy Memorial Prize.
 It was a Poetry Book of the Month in the Guardian and in The Observer, a book of the year in the TLS and The White Review, and a poetry book of the year in The Telegraph and The Irish Times.
 The Sun is Open was warmly reviewed in the Dublin Review of Books, Some Flowers Soon and Blackbox Manifold.
-I write about the book in The Irish Times and further coverage appeared in The Telegraph and the Belfast Telegraph.
-I discuss the book in conversation with Emily Berry for the Poetry Society podcast, with Pádraig Ó Tuama for the Corrymeela podcast and on Sunday with Steven Rainey on Radio Ulster.
+I wrote about the book in The Irish Times and further coverage appeared in The Telegraph and the Belfast Telegraph.
+I discuss the book in conversation with Emily Berry for the Poetry Society podcast and with Pádraig Ó Tuama for the Corrymeela podcast.
 With Conor Garrett I made 'The Open Box', an arts feature based on the book for BBC Radio 4.
-An audiobook with Penned in the Margins is also forthcoming.

 With a playfully genderqueer title containing both father and mother, Fothermather explores love, queerness, baby talk, new parenthood and forms of attachment beyond biology.
 It was shortlisted for the Michael Marks Poetry Award and made into a programme for BBC Radio 4 and the Seriously… podcast produced by Conor Garrett.
 Fothermather was a BBC Radio 4 Pick of the Week and one of The Observer's Picks of the Week.